antonbabenko/pre-commit-terraform/README.md

 3. It is possible to automatically:
     * create docfile (and PATH to it)
-    * extend exiting docs files, by appending markers to the end of file (see p.1)
+    * extend exiting docs files, by appending markers to the end of the file (see p.1)
     * use different than `README.md` docfile name.

     ```yaml